fredrik-j-lindberg/discord-social-bot/README.md

 - **User data**

+  _Note: This feature requires that you have enabled pii fields in the guild config._

   - Via /pii a user can enter user data about themselves
+  - Via /whois you can view info about a user
-  - Via /userdata you can view users data that they have shared
+  - Via /userdata you can list specific userdata

-    _Note: This requires the guild config to have enabled the birthdayInput field in "piiFields"_

   - Bot will wish happy birthday to those who have their birthday today